zer2/fantasy-basketball-optimizer/about/rotisserie.md

 ## Going for gold

-The goal for Rotisserie is not increasing the probability of winning an arbitrary matchup.
-Instead, it is the probability of getting the most category points overall.
-The objective function is
+The other difference is in the objective function.
+Rather than winning an arbitrary matchup, a Rotisserie drafter wants to win against every opponent simultaneously.
+One way of writing the objective function is

 $$
 \sum_{s \in S_w} P(s)
 $$

-Where $S_w$ is a particular scenario in terms of category ordering, for which you are the winner, and $P(S)$ is the probability of that scenario happening.
-This very different objective necessitates approaching the format differently from how we approached head-to-head
+Where $S_w$ is a particular scenario in terms of category ordering, for which the drafter is the winner, and $P(S)$ is the probability of that scenario happening.
+This very different objective necessitates approaching the format differently from ho head-to-head

 ### Explicit solution